Are out-of-staters turning Texas blue? State representative challenges that narrative - NewsBreak

 Rep. Frank did agree that people in larger cities are voting blue more than red but said there’s also a reason for that trend.

 “It’s one of those narratives that won’t go away that people are somehow going to change it.
 What’s changing is just, when you put a whole lot of people in a really small area, people do tend to vote for more government because you really do kind of need more government,” Frank said.
-“But that can be done at the city level.”NASA capsule buzzes moon in last big step before lunar orbit
+“But that can be done at the city level.”YOUR LOCAL ELECTION HEADQUARTERS: Results of the 2022 Midterm Elections

 Overall, Frank said he doesn’t believe that the people relocating to Texas from other states are actually voting in a way that would change the political landscape of Texas, and he hopes the recent move by hundreds of thousands of people to Texas will prompt other states to take another look at why those people are really leaving.